tmko/ProjectTemplate/README.md

 ###Lesson Learnt for this project
 1. Ensure standard maven plugins are used, the advantage is to avoid setting plugin version and conflict.
 1. maven-jar-plugin compiles the jar file, add the main-class configure, and add to the target folder
 1. Plugins specification can be set in the parent pom.
-To pull it into the child module, add the plugin the child pom.xml
+To pull it into the child module, add the plugin to child pom.xml
     1. maven-assembly-plugin creates 1 jar, including all dependencies, to module/target/jar-with-dependency folder.
     1. maven-dependency-plugin adds all dependencies jar to the target folder
 1. Cannot find a good plugin for Deb packaging.
 Most the plugin is too smart and hard to do simple thing.